haberdashPI/Weber.jl/docs/src/trial_guide.md

 message = visual("You hit spacebar!")
 addtrial(moment2,moment3) do event
   if iskeydown(key":space:")
-    display(message,duration=0.500)
+    display(message,duration=500ms)
     record()
   end
 end
 ```

-In the above example, "You hit spacebar!" is displayed for 500ms every time the spacebar
+In the above example, "You hit spacebar!" is displayed for 500 ms every time the spacebar
 is hit.

 Refer to the documentation for [Events](event.md) for full details on how to respond to events.